Thu, 1 Jan 2009

 Wed, 14 Jan 2009

-Off to Wednesfield for Rosie to apply for housing.
+Wednesfield for Rosie to apply for housing.
 She filled in lots of forms, as per usual with this sort of thing, and was told that because of her diabetes she gets priority and can expect somewhere to live within thirty days.
 Quite exciting really.

 For the afternoon we both went to the opticians for out annual checkup.